SB-1113

 Plain Language

-When an insurer uses AI algorithms in utilization review, the AI must not supersede the decision making of the health care provider conducting the review.
-The human provider retains independent judgment authority over utilization review determinations.
+When an insurer uses AI-based algorithms in utilization review, those algorithms must not supersede the judgment of the health care provider conducting the review.
+The human reviewer retains final decision-making authority over utilization review determinations.

 Statutory Text